Terms

 }

-The code above is compiled into something like the below:
+The code above is compiled into something like the following:

 // the free variable `c` is now a parameter